Las Vegas shooting: Timeline of events

 1:40 a.m.

-Lombardo says officers confronted the suspect on the 32nd floor of the Mandalay Bay Hotel.
+Officers confronted the suspect on the 32nd floor of the Mandalay Bay Hotel, Lombardo says early Monday morning.
 Authorities say the man is dead.
-They did not release the suspect's name but said he is a local resident.
+They don't release the suspect's name but say he is a local resident.

 The death toll stands at more than 20 dead and 100 injured.